Classifier chains: Method description

 In Ensemble of Classifier Chains (ECC) several CC classifiers can be trained with random order of chains (i.e. random order of labels) on a random subset of data set.
 Labels of a new instance are predicted by each classifier separately.
 After that, the total number of predictions or "votes" is counted for each label.
 The label is accepted if it was predicted by a percentage of classifiers that is bigger than some threshold value.

+Adaptations

+There is also regressor chains, which themselves can resemble vector autoregression models if the order of the chain makes sure temporal order is respected.